 (3) THIRD OFFENSE: The host club is fined $1,000 per session and the host club may be barred from hosting a meet or meets for up to two full seasons (includes either Short or Long Course or both) by a vote of the Board of Directors.

 All fines are due when the meet sanction/athlete surcharge fees are paid.
 If the fines are not paid in a timely manner (within 30 days of the conclusion of the meet), a $20 per day penalty applies (in addition to the principal fine) beginning on the first day after the due date of the fine.
-Program Operations will be responsible for notifying all parties involved.
+Sanctioning Office will be responsible for notifying all parties involved.

 b.
 In determining whether or not a violation is a First, Second or Third offense in meets where more than one session at the meet violated the four hour rule it will be considered a single violation (rather than multiple violations) and an offense occurring more than five years in the past will not be considered.